 The following biobanks are some of the largest in the world, most of which are part of national government funded population-health based studies.
 There are some notable exceptions such as the Shanghai Zhangjiang Biobank which is industry and government backed.
 Not all the biobanks have reached their target size.
 Some biobanks report number of samples rather than participant numbers.
 A participant may donate multiple samples such as blood, urine, cancer tumors, spinal fluid, fat samples, umbilical cord blood, saliva samples and others such as teeth.
 When tissues are processed and divided for experiments these are also considered samples and may be stored, therefore biobanks such as “All of Us” biobank will contain considerably more than one million samples when it is completed with a target of 1 million participants.
-The Shanghai Zhangjiang Biobank has a 10 million sample target, so both “All of Us” and the Shanghai Zhangjiang Biobank are on course to be the largest in the world, although neither is complete.
+The Shanghai Zhangjiang Biobank has a 10 million sample target, so both “All of Us” and the Shanghai Zhangjiang Biobank are on course to be the among the largest in the world, although neither is complete.
+Biobank Graz has a reported 19.5 million collected samples, dating back 30 years.
 Ultimately it is the volume of quality scientific knowledge generated by a given biobank that should be the ultimate measure of its success.

 Shanghai Zhangjiang Biobank